 That’s a lot of people active on Facebook every day!

 And despite this big opportunity many good inns still haven’t reached 1,000 page likes.
 They haven’t updated their page in 2 months or responded to any comments on their page.
-It’s a huge missed opportunity for independent hotels and bed and breakfasts to connect with potential guests.
+It’s a huge missed opportunity for independent lodging properties and local businesses to connect with potential guests.

 Fortunately, it’s easy to grow a larger audience on Facebook with the right techniques.
 Here’s a comprehensive list of ways you can jump start people liking your page and getting more connected to your audience.
 Here we go!